Skye1229/d2mr-assessment-jzheng2/06_r-programming/01_hello-world/assessment.md

         -   [ ] Objective attempt
         -   [X] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments: You would want to use all three types of operators, namely arithmetic, comparison, and logical operators.
+        -   Grader comments:

 7. Parse and define functions and arguments

     1. Defines at least one function with at least one argument